Sweden: Kingdom of Sweden

-The Hanseatic League had been officially formed at Lübeck on the Baltic coast of Northern Germany in 1356.
-The League sought civil and commercial privileges from the princes and royalty of the countries and cities along the coasts of the Baltic Sea.
-In exchange, they offered a certain amount of protection to the joining cities.
-Having their own navy, the Hansa were able to sweep the Baltic Sea free of pirates.
-The privileges obtained by the Hansa included assurances that only Hansa citizens would be allowed to trade from the ports where they were located.
-They sought agreement to be free of all customs and taxes.
-With these concessions, Lübeck merchants flocked to Stockholm, where they soon came to dominate the city's economic life and made the port city of Stockholm into the leading commercial and industrial city of Sweden.
-Under the Hanseatic trade, two-thirds of Stockholm's imports consisted of textiles, while the remaining third was salt.
-The main exports from Sweden were iron and copper.

-However, the Swedes began to resent the monopoly trading position of the Hansa (mostly consisting of German citizens), and to resent the income they felt they lost to the Hansa.
-Consequently, when Gustav Vasa or Gustav I broke the monopoly power of the Hanseatic League he was regarded as a hero by the Swedish people.
-History now views Gustav I as the father of the modern Swedish nation.
-The foundations laid by Gustav would take time to develop.
-Furthermore, when Sweden did develop, freed itself from the Hanseatic League, and entered its golden era, the fact that the peasantry had traditionally been free meant that more of the economic benefits flowed back to them rather than going to a feudal landowning class.
+In 1520, King Christian II of Denmark, who attempted to restore the Union of Kalmar through military force, ordered the massacre of Swedish nobles in Stockholm, an event known as the "Stockholm Bloodbath."
+This atrocity incited the Swedish nobility to renew their resistance, and on 6 June 1523 (now celebrated as Sweden's National Day), they made Gustav Vasa their king.
+This is sometimes considered as the foundation of modern Sweden.
+Shortly afterwards the new king rejected Catholicism and led Sweden into the Protestant Reformation.
+The term riksdag was used for the first time in the 1540s, although the first meeting where representatives of different social groups were called to discuss and determine affairs affecting the country as a whole took place as early as 1435, in the town of Arboga.
+During the Riksdag assemblies of 1527 and 1544, under King Gustav Vasa, representatives of all four estates of the realm (clergy, nobility, townsmen and peasants) were called on to participate for the first time.
+The monarchy became hereditary in 1544.
+When Gustav Vasa broke the monopoly power of the Hanseatic League, he was regarded as a hero by the Swedish people.
+Furthermore, when Sweden became more developed, after breaking the trade monopoly of the Hanseatic League, and entered its golden age, the fact that the peasantry had traditionally been free meant that a greater share of the economic benefits went to them rather than to a feudal landowning class.

 The end of the 16th century was marked by a final phase of rivalry between the remaining Catholics and the new Protestant communities.
 In 1592, Gustav Vasa's Catholic grandson and king of Poland, Sigismund, ascended the Swedish throne.
-He pursued to strengthen Rome's influence by initiating Counter-Reformation and created a dual monarchy, which temporarily became known as the Polish-Swedish Union.
+He pursued to strengthen Rome's influence by initiating Counter-Reformation and created a dual monarchy that temporarily became known as the Polish-Swedish Union.
 His despotic rule, strongly characterised by intolerance towards the Protestants, sparked a civil war that plunged Sweden into poverty.
 In opposition, Sigismund's uncle and successor, Charles Vasa, summoned the Uppsala Synod in 1593 which officially confirmed the modern Church of Sweden as Lutheran.
-Following his deposition in 1599, Sigismund attempted to reclaim the throne at every expense and hostilities between Poland and Sweden continued for the next one hundred years.
+Following his deposition in 1599, Sigismund attempted to reclaim the throne sparing no expense, and hostilities between Poland and Sweden continued for the next hundred years.